robertchen/kubernetes-cluster-vagrant/README.md

 # kubernetes-cluster-vagrant

+Minikube kubernetes is not cluster and cannot dev/testing as a production cluster.
 This creates a kubernetes cluster using vagrant.
 Nodes are based on Ubuntu 18.04, kubernetes version is latest.
 1. first running Copy Vagrant-master to a folder and running: vagrant up
 2. create calico networking stuffs: